AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 ## FAQ {#faq}

-### Q: In the SDK v4 mobile application, the 'Mobile application migration to Adobe Experience Platform SDK' tab is not visible. {#tab-not-visible}
+### Q: In the SDK v4 mobile application, the Mobile application migration to Adobe Experience Platform SDK tab is not visible. {#tab-not-visible}

 A: From the advanced menu **[!UICONTROL Administration]** > **[!UICONTROL Application Settings]** > **[!UICONTROL Options]**, check the value of the **[!UICONTROL Enable migration of mobile app from SDK v4 to Adobe Experience Platform SDK option]** option.
 It should be set to 1 and enabled by default.
 Administrator may have disabled it manually.